How Long is my Programme Approved for?

 - Ensure a Board of Studies is available to manage the programme.

-- Ensure appropriate module Blackboard pages are created and populated.
+- Ensure appropriate module Canvas pages are created and populated.

 - Ensure any mentors or external supervisors are appointed and trained.